Image

 What is a DUI in St. Ann, MO?

-Commonly referred to as a DUI (which stands for driving under the influence, the offense is actually referred to a DWI (driving while intoxicated) in Missouri civil and criminal law.
-Missouri Revised Statute §577.010 and §577.012 lay forth the definition of the crime of driving under the influence of alcohol or drugs and specifies the guidelines Missouri courts must follow to sentence and punish DWI offenders, with the latter specific to driving with a BAC, or blood alcohol content, over the legal limit.
-If you have been arrested in Missouri for a DWI, you may need a DUI attorney near St. Ann, MO who will stand up on your behalf and help you navigate what can be an intimidating Missouri court process.
+Commonly referred to as a DUI (which stands for driving under the influence, Missouri law actually calls the offense a DWI (driving while intoxicated).
+Missouri Revised Statute §577.010 and §577.012 define what constitutes the crime of driving under the influence of alcohol or drugs and lays forth the rules Missouri courts must follow to sentence and punish DWI offenders for operating a vehicle with a BAC (blood alcohol content) over the legal limit or while otherwise intoxicated.
+After your Missouri DWI arrest, you deserve a DUI attorney near St. Ann, MO who will stand up on your behalf and help you navigate what can be an intimidating Missouri court process.

-A person can be arrested for a DWI in Missouri for a long list of reasons.
-Under Missouri law, it is illegal to drive while intoxicated, and that covers more than just driving under the influence of alcohol.
-Though many DWI arrests in Missouri are done based on drunk driving allegations, you can also be arrested for a DWI on suspicion of driving a vehicle while under the influence of some kind of mind-altering drug.
+A police officer may arrest someone for a DWI in Missouri for a long list of reasons.
+The law prohibits driving while intoxicated — not explicitly for driving under the influence of alcohol.
+While DWI arrests are often drunk driving allegations, you can also be arrested for a DWI on suspicion of driving a vehicle while under the influence of another mind-altering drug.

-If you or a family member have been arrested for driving under the influence in Missouri, contact a DUI attorney near you right away.
-Chris Combs of Combs Waterkotte is a skilled St. Ann-based DUI attorney near you.
+If you or a family member have been arrested for driving under the influence in Missouri, reach out to a DUI attorney near you right away.
+Chris Combs of Combs Waterkotte is a skilled St. Ann-based DUI attorney near you, Chris Combs of Combs Waterkotte is accessible, diligent and sharp.
 For a trustworthy DUI attorney near you, call (314) 900-HELP.

-Getting Stopped or Arrested for a DUI in St. Ann, MO
+DUI Stops and Arrests in St. Ann, MO

-It is critical that you know your rights lest you are stopped for driving intoxicated.
-Call Combs Waterkotte at (314) 900-HELP immediately to speak to a leading St. Ann, MO DUI attorney near you and learn about your rights and what to do if an officer ever stops you while you are driving in Missouri.
-And if you have already gone through being pulled over and arrested for intoxicated driving, our outstanding St. Ann, MO defense law firm will protect your rights and freedoms.
+It is critical that you know your rights in the event that you are stopped for driving under the influence.
+Speak to an experienced St. Ann, MO DUI attorney near you with Combs Waterkotte at (314) 900-HELP to understand your rights and what to do if an officer ever stops you while you are driving in Missouri.
+And if you have already gone through being pulled over and arrested for intoxicated driving, our outstanding St. Ann, MO defense law firm will fight for your freedom and justice.

 DUI Traffic Stops in St. Ann, MO

-In order to pull someone over, a St. Ann, MO or any Missouri police officer must have reasonable suspicion.
-In the case of a DWI, reasonable suspicion could be things like drifting out of lane, going on a road going in the wrong direction and other erratic behaviors such as driving extremely slow or fast, swerving or alternating between braking and accelerating.
+A Missouri officer of the law must have reasonable suspicion that you are driving drunk in order to pull an individual over in St. Ann, MO.
+In the case of a DWI, reasonable suspicion could be represented by behaviors like like splitting the lane, driving on a road going in the wrong direction and other erratic behaviors such as driving extremely slow or fast, swerving or braking.

-If you feel that you were improperly stopped or arrested for your St. Ann, MO DWI, contact a DUI attorney near you at your earliest opportunity.
-If an officer stopped you without any reasonable suspicion, even if they then obtained evidence that you were driving under the influence, a DUI attorney near St. Ann, MO will fight to get the prosecutor to dismiss your case so you can move forward in your life.
+If you believe that you were wrongly stopped or arrested for your St. Ann, MO DWI, reach out to a DUI attorney near you at your earliest opportunity.
+If you were stopped by an officer without giving them reasonable suspicion, even if they then obtained evidence that you were driving intoxicated, a DUI attorney near St. Ann, MO can help get your case dismissed and put to rest so you can move on with your life.

 Sobriety Tests for DUIs in St. Ann, MO

-If a law officer stops you under suspicion of intoxicated driving, they will want to obtain proof to show that you are intoxicated.
+If a law officer stops you under suspicion of inhebriated driving, they will likely try to get you to do a test to prove that you are under the influence.
 When it comes to roadside tests used by St. Ann, MO police officers to determine intoxication, there are two primary types they may utilize: field sobriety tests and chemical tests.

 1. Chemical Tests (ie. a breathalizer)

-In St. Ann, MO stops for driving while intoxicated, they often turn to chemical tests to collect evidence that the driver was under the influence at the time of the stop.
-Chemical tests include tests of the bodily samples from blood to breath to saliva to urine that check for the presence and concentration of various substances including alcohol.
+In St. Ann, MO stops for driving while intoxicated, they often turn to chemical tests to collect evidence that the driver had ingested drugs or alcohol.
+There are a few different types of chemical tests using bodily samples from blood to breath to saliva to urine that check for the presence and concentration of various substances including alcohol.

-If you do take a breathalyzer test, speak to an experienced St. Ann, MO DUI attorney near you to discuss your defense and how they can help you.
-As your St. Ann, MO DUI attorney near you, Combs Waterkotte will investigate and scrutinize the details of your test to conclude if the breathalyzer or other test was administered lawfully and whether it is or is not admissible in court.
+If you already did a breathalyzer test, speak to an exemplary St. Ann, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
+As your DUI attorney near St. Ann, MO, Combs Waterkotte will investigate and scrutinize the details of your test to conclude whether the breathalyzer or other test was performed as according to law and whether it is or is not admissible in court.

 2. Field Sobriety Tests

-Field tests during a DWI traffic stop are subjective tests that are meant to gauge whether you are impaired by asking the driver to perform motor tasks.
-The National Highway Traffic and Safety Administration has spelled out three standardized field tests police officers subject drivers to in St. Ann, MO and all over the United States.
+Field tests during a DWI traffic stop are subjective tests that are meant to gauge whether you are intoxicated through a series of demonstrative tasks.
+The National Highway Traffic and Safety Administration has spelled out three standardized field tests police officers subject drivers to in St. Ann, MO and throughout the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction